rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 consistency in modern publications.

 First person singular
-The first person singular distinguishes for number in the nominative singular targetpossessum, such that, only the %Om form can be used for marking it.
+The first person singular distinguishes for number in the nominative singular targetpossessum, such that, only the -Om form can be used for marking it.
 This distinction for number in the possessum is minimal; most publications are inconsistent in usage due to dialect-background discrepancies between writers, subsequent proof-readers and editors.
-The maximal indexing associated with the core-case 1SG possessor include %Om,
-%ON in the nominative and genitive, as well as the marginal %Oń of the genitive for some kin terms, with %ONeń of the dative with those same kin terms.
-The remainder of the cases are marked with either %Om or %ON, the latter of which, a prescriptive form, is forwarded in most modern grammars (see table 4.29).
+The maximal indexing associated with the core-case 1SG possessor include -Om, -ON in the nominative and genitive, as well as the marginal -Oń of the genitive for some kin terms, with -ONeń of the dative with those same kin terms.
+The remainder of the cases are marked with either -Om or -ON, the latter of which, a prescriptive form, is forwarded in most modern grammars (see table 4.29).

 <pgNo>113</pgNo>